anitachengalva/text-editor/README.md

 ![Screenshot](/client/src/images/19thumbnail.jpg)

-This application allows me to not only edit text, exit the application, and return to find my changes preserved, **BUT ALSO** to preserve my changes regardless of whether I am online or offline.
+This application allows me to not only edit text, exit the application, and return to find my changes preserved, **BUT ALSO** it is able to preserve my changes regardless of whether I am online or offline.

 ## Contributors